 “Literally the car of the future,” confessed Adams.
 “What I love about it is it has this futuristic design…it’s completely forward-thinking visually.
 And I think it sets it apart from anything else I’ve seen on the road.”

-FF, in collaboration with Veuve Clicquot, invited over 25 influencers, including TV stars, tech enthusiasts, and entrepreneurs for an exclusive champagne brunch at Waterman’s Harbor in Dana Point CA. “We placed our FF 91 in a wide-open space in front of the venue to create buzz and attention,” mentioned FF Inside Sales manager Peter Ceccarelli.
+FF, in collaboration with Veuve Clicquot, invited over 25 influencers, including TV stars, tech enthusiasts, and entrepreneurs for an exclusive champagne brunch at Waterman’s Harbor in Dana Point CA. “We placed our FF 91 in a wide-open space in front of the venue to create buzz and attention,” mentioned FF sales team members.
 “Not only does Veuve Clicquot cater to a clientele similar to our potential users, Orange County is in the heart of one of the wealthiest and largest EV ownership areas in CA. The vehicle feedback from influencers, VIP guests, and curious onlookers was extremely positive.”

-In May, 100 special guests converged upon the exquisite Lew house, a mid-century modern home in West Hollywood built by renowned architect Richard Neutra for an exclusive sneak peek viewing of the interior architecture of FF 91.
+In April, special VIP guests converged upon the exquisite Lew house, a mid-century modern home in West Hollywood built by renowned architect Richard Neutra for an exclusive sneak peek viewing of the interior architecture of FF 91.

-Attendees were given opportunity to step foot inside the spacious interior of FF 91 to experience the well-appointed cabin space and rear seat features that epitomize both modern and future luxury.
+Attendees were given opportunity to step foot inside the spacious interior of FF 91 to experience the well-appointed cabin space and features that epitomize both modern and future luxury.

 As FF 91 progresses closer to production, we’ll be introducing more exciting interior reveals and special VIP events this year.